 This has been the biggest plus for me regarding this training plan and it’s something that most training plans don’t have: accountability.
 Every time I performed a workout well the Garmin Coach confidence level increased.
 Whenever I didn’t do well or skipped a workout, Garmin Coach was ruthless and the confidence level dropped.
 This gave me just that little extra motivation to get out of bed and go for my run.
 I couldn’t disappoint Coach Greg, could I?

 Comfort, or laziness.
 The training plan provides a no research solution to running with a training plan.
 The Garmin Connect app will show you which workouts to do and when.
 You are even able to reschedule workouts based on your personal schedule (or mood).
 Having a plan and not needing to think about this myself was really helpful in getting myself out of bed every morning.

 This training plan adapts it’s workouts based on your input beforehand and your output during the training.
 You will only be able to see the planned workouts for one week up front and your future workouts might change if your efforts are below your virtual coach’s expectations.

 Sometimes life just happens, you get busy, sick or simply aren’t able to go for your regular run as consistently as you’d like.
-When that happens Garmin Coach advises you through it’s confidence level if the goal you set is still achievable or if you should maybe reschedule your goal race and/or time.
+When that happens Garmin Coach advises you through it’s confidence level if the goal you set is still achievable or if you should consider rescheduling your goal race and/or time.
 You can make these changes during your training plan without losing your progress and it will affect the calculated confidence level.